msuliq/msuliq/README.md

 <br/>
 <details>
   <summary>
-    💻 New things, which I hope to have my hands on in the future:
+    💻 New things, which I hope to master in the future:
   </summary>
   <br/>
   <div>